-of the

-Spirit.

-as they were moved by the Holy Ghost.
-The Scripture is God-inspired, θεόπνευστος, but only the Spirit is the Inspiring God.
+John's testimony goes on that the Father sent the Son to be the Savior of the world.
+3 So it is said that God spake unto the fathers in the prophets; but holy men of God spake as they were moved by the Holy Ghost.
+4 The Scripture is God-inspired, Theópneustos, 5 but only the Spirit is the Inspiring God.